sybila/boolean-network-sketches/README.md

 - `MODEL_PATH` is a path to a file with a model in aeon format
 - `ATTRACTOR_DATA_PATH` is a path to a file with attractor data (one encoded state per line)

-You do not need to add any options to replicate the experimental results, but if you want to know more, use
+You do not need to add any options to replicate the experimental results, but if you want to know more, use:
 ````
 ./target/release/inference-with-attractors -h
 ````

-## Reusability
+## Availability

+This artifact is available on [Github](https://github.com/sybila/boolean-network-sketches) and also at [zenodo](10.5281/zenodo.7490408).

 The implementation is based mainly on two of our Rust libraries:
 - [biodivine-hctl-model-checker](https://github.com/sybila/biodivine-hctl-model-checker) for the underlying symbolic coloured model checking